eclipse-theia/theia-website/src/docs/enhanced_tab_bar_preview.md

 }
 ```

-After those rules are applied the preview will look like this:
+After those rules are applied the preview will look as shown below:

 <img src="/enhanced-preview-custom.png" alt="A screenshot of the customized enhanced preview in Theia" style="max-width: 525px">

 ### Changing the content element

-To change the content that is being rendered inside of the preview the `TabBarRenderer` can be extended and a overwritten `renderExtendedTabBarPreview` method can be provided.
+To change the actual content that is being rendered inside of the preview, the `TabBarRenderer` can be extended to overwrite the `renderExtendedTabBarPreview` method.
 If, for example, the preview should only render the caption, the following `CustomTabBarRenderer` could be created:

 ```ts